Lady’s Thumb

 Lady’s Thumb is native to Europe and Asia.
 It was first identified in North America in 1843, yet the source of its introduction remains undetermined.

-Lady’s Thumb is an annual plant; the weed goes from seed to seed in one growing season.
+Lady’s Thumb is an annual plant; the plant goes from seed to seed in one growing season.
 The seeds are its primary mode of reproduction, and they can remain viable in the soil for up to 45 years.

 Health: